BALTIC STATION MARKET

 The aim of the reconstruction design was to create a contemporary and diverse market, while also preserving the historic character of the market with all of its hustle and bustle and chaotic nature.
 We added to the pre-existing context to attract the widest target audience possible - from rail passengers to local residents, young people to tourists, and everyone who happens to be passing through the area.

-The main architectural facade of the market is made up of three two-storey limestone warehouses from the 1870s, the function of which changed in the 1990s when the market was opened.
-The underlying architectural idea for the new market was to draw attention to these powerful structural elements.
-The new extension essentially includes a cross-section of a large saw-tooth roof and a gradual longitudinal section, following the shape and size of the original buildings.
-The tops of the saw-tooth roof are made of polarised glass, allowing generous sunlight into the building, without it harming the goods, vendors, or customers.
+The main facade of the market is made up of three two-storey limestone warehouses from the 1870s, which has been home to the market since the 1993.
+The underlying architectural idea of the new market is to draw attention to these powerful structural elements.
+The market is held together and covered by a striking roofscape that forms the exterior envelope of the building, both in terms of form and function.
+The new extension includes a saw-tooth roof following a gradual longitudinal axis, in line with shape and size of the original buildings.
+The new saw-tooth roof is made with long strip panels of GreenCoat® color coated steel that uses Swedish rapeseed oil instead of typically used fossil based oils.
+The peaks of the roof are made of polarized glass, allowing generous amounts of sunlight into the building without affecting the goods, vendors, or customers inside.
+The roof is an eye-catching, unique and central element underlying the sustainable features of the building, while creating a diverse and contemporary local market.

 The interior market is laid out over three floors within the reconstructed buildings and between them.
 The Baltic station side of the roof is left open for an outdoor market, which, just like the original market, closes for the night.
 As the archetype of visitors’ expectations, the outdoor market is placed in the most visible location to entice passers-by.
 Behind the outdoor market stand wooden kiosks, designated for smaller businesses, such as bakers, sweet shops, spice shops etc.